Extending free actions of finite groups on unoriented surfaces: -cobordism

 \end{example}

-\begin{example}[A handle of genus $n$] Similarly, as in \cite{DS22}, for a two-dimensional handlebody of genus $n$ with one boundary circle, a $G$-cobordism depends on elements $y_i,x_i\in G$, for $1 \leq i\leq n$, with monodromy $\prod_{i=1}^n[x_i,y_i]$ for the boundary circle.
-There are two ways to represent a $G$-cobordism over a handle of genus one, which we depicted in Figure \ref{figr4}.
+\begin{example}[A handle of genus $n$] As in \cite{DS22}, a $G$-cobordism over a handlebody of genus $n$ with one boundary circle depends on elements $x_i, y_i \in G$ for $1 \leq i \leq n$, with boundary monodromy $\prod_{i=1}^n [x_i, y_i]$.
+Figure \ref{figr4} shows two equivalent representations for genus one.

 \end{example}